 Lunch time – hard boiled eggs and cheese.
-As a pilgrim, you are always happy with whatever food is coming from your backpack!
+As a pilgrim, you are always happy with whatever food is coming from your backpack

-I was also concerned about the dark clouds that were gathering in the sky and were beyond excited when we’ve reached Vila do Conde without getting wet!
+I was also concerned about the dark clouds that formed in the sky and were very excited when we have reached Vila do Conde without getting wet!

 Accommodation – Vila do Conde: